magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/opc-ua.md

 ### OPC-UA Integration Tutorial

-In this tutorial, we will configure the integration between ThingsBoard and OPC-UA to get the Airconditioners data from the [OPC UA C++ Demo Server](https://www.unified-automation.com/downloads/opc-ua-servers/file/download/details/opc-ua-c-demo-server-v161-windows.html) and allow the user to switch on/off any Airconditioner using the Integration downlink feature.
+In this tutorial, we will configure the integration between IoT Hub and OPC-UA to get the Airconditioners data from the [OPC UA C++ Demo Server](https://www.unified-automation.com/downloads/opc-ua-servers/file/download/details/opc-ua-c-demo-server-v161-windows.html) and allow the user to switch on/off any Airconditioner using the Integration downlink feature.